Skip to main content

 RoleDescription

-PrimaryRead/write node used for client operations
+PrimaryThe node typically used by the user for read/write operations

 Node types